-Autologous Fat Transfer or AFT requires the establishment of blood supply to the transferred fat in order to become permanent.
-Fortunately in the area below the eye, most of the fat injected remains permanent and so only one to two treatments are generally needed.
-In other areas often only 20 – 30% of the fat transferred remains permanent, so four to five procedures may be required for the best results.
+AFT requires the establishment of blood supply to the transferred fat in order for the fat to become permanent.
+Fortunately in the area below the eye, most of the fat injected remains permanent and so only 1 – 2 treatments are generally required.
+In other areas often only 20 – 30% of the fat transferred remains permanent, so 4 -5 procedures may be required for the ultimate effect in these areas.

 Unfortunately the ageing process and slow loss of our facial fat continues despite surgery!
 However, the fat replaced by AFT generally takes many years off the appearance of a patients face.